Thailand Digital Nomad Visa Guide (2024)

 Finally, we know that many digital nomads are especially interested in Thailand’s nightlife.
 And we understand why — there is something for everyone.

-You can go to regular pubs and bars, or you can try something new and visit buzzing seaside nightclubs and bars.
+You can go to regular pubs and bars, or you can try something new and visit the buzzing seaside nightclubs and bars.

 Whatever bar or club you choose, we are sure you’ll have a good time.